 If your holiday is booked, your package provider may be able to offer you a refund.
 Travel insurance is there to help you when you are not able to recover cancellation costs.
 This will be dependent on your policies’ specific terms and conditions.

-If you have an AllClear Gold, Gold Plus or Platinum travel insurance policy with AllClear, we will be able to cover you should you test positive for COVID-19 and are unable to travel.
-We also offer cover if you don’t have a positive test result but have been asked to stay at home to self-isolate by the NHS track and trace system.
-You’ll only be covered for cancellation if you’ve chosen a policy that includes cancellation cover.
+If you have an AllClear Gold, Gold Plus or Platinum travel insurance policy with AllClear, we will cover you should you test positive for COVID-19 and are unable to travel.
+We also offer cover if you are required to self-isolate.

-For details on various covid related scenarios, check out our coronavirus travel insurance.
+For details on various covid related scenarios, check out our Coronavirus travel insurance FAQs

 Travel actions to take before Travelling

 The following travel actions can help you prepare for your post-lockdown trip: